-Experiment is what differentiates Muslim science from Greek speculation (called science).
+Experiment is what differentiates science of Muslim Civilisation from Greek speculation (called science).
 Experiment began with the Muslims, centuries before the likes of Grosseteste.

 Al-Razi to follow Jabir

 Nearly a century had elapsed after Jabir before flourished another maker of modern chemistry from Muslim Civilisation: al-Razi (b.
 866).
 Al-Razi maintained the excellence began by Jabir, and gave chemistry foundations it kept up to our day.
 In his work Secret of Secrets, he made the very useful classification of natural substances, dividing them into earthly, vegetable and animal substances, to which he also added a number of artificially obtained ones such as lead oxide, caustic soda, and various alloys.
 He went further in the cataloguing and description of his experiments, describing first the materials he used, then the apparatus, and methods and conditions of his experiments.
 Al-Razi also set up the laboratory in the modern sense, designing, describing and using more than twenty instruments.

 "Among Europeans, al-Razi’s most sought after work was his Kitab al-Hawi fi al-tibb (The comprehensive book on medicine), which was translated into Latin in 1279 under the title Continens Rasis by Faraj ben Salim, a physician of Sicilian-Jewish origin employed by Charles of Anjou to translate medical works.
 This book is also known in Latin as Continens Liber and in English as The Virtuous Life.
 Shown here is the rare 1529 edition of Continens Rasis, which was printed in Venice by Johannes Hamman" (Source)